BiDAlab/mEBAL/README.md

 The eye blink frequency is related to the cognitive activity and automatic detectors of eye blinks have been proposed for many tasks including attention level estimation, analysis of neuro-degenerative diseases, deception recognition, drive fatigue detection, or face anti-spoofing.
 However, most existing databases and algorithms in this area are limited to experiments involving only a few hundred samples and individual sensors like face cameras.

-The proposed mEBAL improves previous databases in terms of acquisition sensors and samples.
+The proposed mEBAL improves previous databases in terms of numbers samples in eye blink and cognitive information available.
 In particular, **three different sensors** are simultaneously considered: **Near Infrared (NIR)** and **RGB cameras** to capture the face gestures and an **Electroencephalography (EEG) band** to capture the cognitive activity of the user and blinking events.

 Regarding the size of mEBAL, it comprises **6,000 samples** and the corresponding **attention level** from **38 different students** while conducting a number of e-learning tasks of varying difficulty.**This information is avalible on this web [[Download Database](#instructions-for-downloading-edBB)].**